Fariz-01/MalaysiaBillPriceAPI/README.md

 # MalaysiaBillPriceAPI
 An API to get Malaysia bill prices.
 This back end is connected to my android application "Utility Bill Calculator".
-MySQL is used as the database.
 The api returns java POJO object -> JSON which includes the id, billName, priceBracketOne - price_bracketEleven (priceBracketOne - price_bracketSeven for water).
 The first price bracket is the minimum charge.
 For Penang water, the last bracket (the seventh price bracket) is the surcharge.

-# How to run the application
-1. Modify the application.properties datasource url, username and password to your MySQL username and password.
-2. Run the main application.

 # Request Mapping
 To access electric/water bill prices by id, the mapping is /api/electric|water/id